khanson679/kilobyteofhelium.net/posts/2022/song-translation-kimi-no-shiranai-monogatari.md

 |
-Hontou wa zutto kimi no koto wo | The truth is that somewhere deep down Dokoka de wakatteita | I already knew how I felt about you Mitsukattatte todoki wa shinai | But I couldn't say it Dame da yo nakanaide | No, don't cry
+Hontou wa zutto kimi no koto wo | The truth is that somewhere deep down Dokoka de wakatteita | I already knew how I felt about you Mitsukattatte todoki wa shinai | But I just couldn't say it Dame da yo nakanaide | No, don't cry
 Sou iikikaseta | I told myself
 |